Why ADHD Children Aren’t Cooperative

-Most people think that the reason ADHD children and teens don’t follow rules is because they’re all mavericks and don’t like authority.
+Most people think that the reason ADHD children aren’t cooperative and don’t follow rules is because they’re all mavericks and don’t like authority.
 This is only partially true.

 Rules are guides, not controls

 ADHD kids don’t hate rules.
 In fact, they would love to be cooperative.
 Getting along with your parents feels good.
 The fact that it may be a struggle does not mean that they’re trying to thwart your efforts.
 Many parents assume that the point of rules is to have kids behave the way the parents want them to, and so they assume that the rules aren’t working if the kids aren’t obeying.
 This is actually control, and control creates power struggles.
+It’s not that our ADHD children aren’t cooperative; it’s that we’re not asking for cooperation.
+We’re asking for compliance.
 Rules aren’t about controlling kids; rules are guides to behavior.
 Kids can still refuse to obey or follow the rules/expectations.
 The trick is to have your consequences built in (In my world, consequences are not punishments; they’re more like results, as in “If you do X, Y happens.”
 Cause and Effect.

 ADHD kids do not like hypocrisy and random parenting